I'm going to assume you aren't using a project-generator like Create React App or Vue CLI and are starting totally from scratch.

 git init

-This is a web project, and I'm probably going to have to install some dependencies, so I'll also create a package.json:
+This is a web project, and I'm probably going to have to install some dependencies, so I'll also create a package.json

 npm init

-You can either answer the questions it asks or just add a -y flag to the command to automatically skip them.
-It's easy enough to manually edit the package.json later.
+flag to the command to automatically skip them.
+It's easy enough to manually edit the package.json

 An even smoother solution is to customise the default values, since they probably won't change much from project to project: